Janak-Joshi6789/Nepali-Speech-to-Text/README.md

 Due to large size, dataset files are not included in this repository.
 We collected Nepali speech data and paired them with text transcriptions.
-👉 You can download the dataset from [Google Drive / Kaggle / Hugging Face] (link to be provided).

 🛠️ Tech Stack